Eduardo Rózsa-Flores: Later life and death

 Rózsa-Flores obtained Croatian citizenship.
 After the war, he mostly lived in Budapest.

 Chico was the title of a feature film based on his life, in which he starred.

 He is believed to have been involved in the leaking of a speech by Ferenc Gyurcsány.
 The editor-in-chief of Kapu magazine (who distributed the material in the Hungarian press) said that he received the audio material from him.

 On 16 April 2009, Bolivian police killed Rózsa-Flores during a raid in the Las Americas hotel in Santa Cruz.
 Two others, a Hungarian national, Árpád Magyarosi and an Irish citizen, Michael Martin Dwyer, were also killed.
 Two others, Mario Tadić, a Croatian, and Előd Tóásó, a Hungarian – were arrested.
 Bolivian authorities said that Rózsa-Flores was the leader of a terrorist group which intended to assassinate Bolivian president Evo Morales.
 In 2011, members of the Police unit that performed the raid were awarded the Medal of Valor.

 After 10 years of investigation, the trial is not over, and the opposition leaders claim that the terrorism issue was planned and financed by the government to persecute the principal leaders of the opposition as Branko Marinković.
 They argue that the case is not founded and, based on the law, it should be dismissed following the process prescribed.

-Last interview
+Last interview (Különös Történetek)

 On 21 April 2009, Magyar Televízió (Hungarian television) broadcast an interview recorded in September 2008 by Hungarian journalist András Kepes prior to his last trip to Bolivia, and asked Kepes not to release the interview until he returned or in case something happened to him.
 He claimed in the interview that he was asked by the Bolivian opposition to help organise the defence of the city of Santa Cruz, drawing on his previous military experience.
 The city's leaders feared attacks from the central authorities and militias they had fomented.
 He also claimed that they were not preparing for offensive but defensive combat.
 He also said that he was not accepting any payment for the mission, which he undertook out of a sense of commitment, as he felt obliged to help his homeland.